Egypt·November 3 - 13 2023

 Day 9: Saturday, November 11th, 2023

-After breakfast, we’ll explore one of the most stunning temples in Egypt, the Philae temple, built on an island which witnessed the love story of the goddess Isis and her husband Osiris.
-The temple dates back to the 3rd century BC during the Ptolomic era.
+After breakfast, we’ll explore one of the most stunning temples in Egypt, the Philae temple, built on an island where the goddess Isis and her husband, Osiris, fell in love.
+The temple dates back to the 3rd century BC during the Ptolemaic era.

-Today’s lunch will be at El Masry restaurant which offers a large range of traditional Egyptian food.
-Right across the street we'll have time to visit the spice market and learn why spices are so important to the Egyptian culture.
+Today’s lunch will be at El Masry restaurant, offering a range of traditional Egyptian food.
+Right across the street, we'll have time to visit the spice market and learn why spices are so important in Egyptian culture.

-You'll have plenty of time to relax back at our luxurious hotel, why not enjoy the spa* during your time off?
+You'll have plenty of time to relax at our luxurious hotel, so why not enjoy the spa* during your time off?

 *Spa treatments are optional and to be paid for by the client